-It often involves situations and relationships where young people receive something (food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money etc.) in return for participating in sexual activities.
+It often involves situations and relationships where young people receive something (for example: food, accommodation, drugs, alcohol, cigarettes, affection, gifts or money) in return for participating in sexual activities.
 Child sexual exploitation can occur in person or online, and sometimes the child or young person may not even realise they are a victim.

 Identifying the signs